Outrider305/Trident_Nevermore_Bed_Mount/README.md

 ## Change Log

+- **11-28-2022**
+	- Updated Plenum body STL.
+Removed chamfer on M3 holes for 5015 screws and replaced with crosshatch bridging.
+	- CAD updated.
 - **11-24-2022**
-	- Updated brackets to use BOM standard M5x10 screws rather than M5x8
+	- Updated brackets to use BOM standard M5x10 screws rather than M5x8.
 	- Adjusted geometry of built-in support for cartridge heatset insert.
 Should be easier to remove with pliers.
-	- CAD updated
+	- CAD updated.

 ## BOM (per Nevermore)